tenorix/mma-tutorials/README.md

 # mma-tutorials
-Cheatsheets and tuturials for MMA
+Cheatsheets and tutorials for MMA